The words “Gordon” and “Bennett” spring to mind. In that order. Why? Mud. That’s why. Lots of mud. A shin-deep, squidgy, boot-sucking mudfest.

 Around Hazeley Wood

 The European route is basically a couple of overlapping loops from Hazeley in the south up to Stony Stratford.
 They run along the western edge of Milton Keynes, but are still mainly in the countryside rather than urban.

 The first section takes you past Hazeley Wood and down onto the road running between Whaddon and Calverton.
-It then goes along that road up a fairly steep hill.
+Past Hazeley Wood is all ploughed fields, and this is where the mud first hit me.
+It was squelchy.
+The route then goes along that road up a fairly steep hill.
 This section was all quite fast going.
 I’d promised Pesh (the new owner) that I’d take a load of spares and do maintenance where needed.
 The first of these was before I reached the road.
 It was so wet that I didn’t even try to get the log out of the bag.
 I just signed a fresh one and put it in the box (having first drained the puddle out of it).

 Across the Fields